 Micron declares quarterly dividend of 10 cents

-REUTERS: Micron Technology Inc on Monday declared a quarterly dividend of 10 cents per share.
+NEW YORK: Micron Technology on Monday declared a quarterly dividend of 10 cents per share.

 Micron makes DRAM and NAND memory chips, which are necessary commodities for nearly all computing systems and whose price can fluctuate widely based on global supply and demand.
 Since taking over the company in 2017, Chief Executive Sanjay Mehrotra has sought to develop more profitable products that are less prone to price swings.